Unturned3/Microdot/wiki/introduction/env_setup.md

 # Setting up the build environment

-First, we need to create a few directories in /opt to store the all the files needed during the build.
-The "targetfs" directory stands for "target file system", and it will contain files that forms the bootable disk image.
-The "cross" directory contains our cross compilation toolchain that we will build in the next section.
-The "cross/src" directory contains all the source packages that we will be compiling.
+First, we need to create a few directories in `/opt` to store the all the files needed during the build.
+The `targetfs` directory stands for "target file system", and it will contain files that forms the bootable disk image.
+The `cross` directory contains our cross compilation toolchain that we will build in the next section.
+The `cross/src` directory contains all the source packages that we will be compiling.

-> Note: the '#' symbol indicates that you should be typing the command
+> Note: the `#` symbol indicates that you should be typing the command
 > as the root user.
 On the other hand, the '$' symbol indicates that the
 > commands should be executed as a normal user (without any elevated
 > privileges).